Excel-DNA/Tutorials/SpecialTopics/DynamicArrays/README.md

 Trying this out with various array inputs, we can see the following:
 * a simple reference to the array root cell results in a single value
 * a spill reference with a `#`, like `A1#` will refer to the whole array
-* a spill reference can be 'dereferenced' by adding a + to the reference
+* we don't get information that tells us the input is a spill reference - it is just a reference to the resulting spill region itself

 ### Implicit intersection